 Falling Foss is a fab place to paddle

 On a warm day, there’s nothing more refreshing than kicking off your shoes and paddling in a stream.
 Our kids loved getting their feet wet, wandering up and down the streams and playing pooh sticks from the bridge.
+Top tip: take a towel or two and the right sort of footwear.

 – The car park gets busy, so arrive early or expect to park on the road.